Addison Rae And Scott Disick Team Up For A TikTok Dance And Get Video-Bombed By His Daughter

 Fans of Addison Rae were surprised to see not one, but two Keeping Up With the Kardashians stars in one of her recent TikTok uploads.
-The insanely popular 19-year-old content creator previously teamed up with Kourtney Kardashian, 41, to film a dance video inside her massive closet, and now she can also boast that she’s gotten her groove on with Kourtney’s ex, Scott Disick, 37.
+The insanely popular 19-year-old content creator recently teamed up with Kourtney Kardashian, 41, to film a dance video inside her massive closet, and now she can boast that she’s also gotten her groove on with Kourtney’s ex, Scott Disick, 37.

 The former couple’s 8-year-old daughter Penelope also made an appearance in the short clip, but the little girl wasn’t dancing.
 Instead, she crashed the performance by strolling in front of the camera.

 As for her dance partner, the reality TV star was clad in a pair of shiny black shorts and a collared button-up shirt with short sleeves.
 The garment was pale yellow with a flashy print that consisted of large blue polka dots and lighter-colored vertical stripes.
-He also wore a black backwards baseball cap and sunglasses that had mirrored lenses and wire frames.
+He also wore a black, backward baseball cap and sunglasses that had mirrored lenses and wireframes.

 Addison clapped her hands together and swayed her hips from side to side as Scott mimicked her movements.
 Shortly after they snapped their fingers, Penelope quickly walked across the screen.
 The interruption made Addison burst out laughing.